thumbnail image

 Founder Pamela Weiss is an Executive Producer of Thirsty, a film from writer/director Emily Abt.

 The story is acutely relevant today because working mothers have disproportionately borne the brunt of the pandemic.
 In fact, 3.5 million mothers have left the workforce since the pandemic began.
 A stated goal of writer/director Emily Abt is to embolden women to strive for their professional actualization against the odds and expand our collective notion of what a leader looks like.
+As Abt says, more we see women and people of color in positions of political leadership, the more we normalize it.

 broken image